Released: February 18th, 2020Get it now

 About Hunt: Showdown

 Hunt: Showdown is a competitive first-person bounty hunting game that packs the thrill of survival games into a match-based format.
 Set in Louisiana in 1895, the game boasts a mixture of PvP and PvE elements that creates a uniquely tense experience.
-It’s not just the creatures who are a threat—it’s every Hunter on the map.
-In the classic game mode, a match of Hunt pits ten players—playing solo or in teams of two—against each other as they race to take out gruesome beasts for a bounty they must collect and get off of the map, while Hunt’s quickplay mode offers a shorter match for solo players to scavenge for weapons as they compete for a diminishing pool of bounty.
+It’s not just the creatures who are a threat —it’s every Hunter on the map.
+In the classic game mode, a match of Hunt pits 12 players — playing solo or in teams of two or teams of three — against each other as they race to take out gruesome beasts for a bounty they must collect and get off the map, while Hunt’s quickplay mode offers a shorter match for solo players to scavenge for weapons as they compete for a diminishing pool of bounty.
 The higher the risk, the higher the reward–but a single mistake could cost everything.
 Hunt is available now on Steam.
-For more information, visit https://www.huntshowdown.com/.
+For more information, visit www.huntshowdown.com